brydoncheyney/dotfiles/README.md

 - curl

-Note that this will be installed as part of the setup.
+Note that this will be installed as part of the setup script.

 ## Usage

+To install all packages,

     ./setup.sh

+To install as single package

+    ./setup.sh vim